mnot/I-D/uri-get-off-my-lawn/draft.md

   problems; for example, if a specification documents that the "sig" URI query parameter indicates that its payload is a cryptographic signature for the URI, it can lead to false positives.

-While it is not ideal when a server or a deployed application constrains uri structure (indeed, this is not recommended practice, but that discussion is out of scope for this document), recommending standards that mandate URI structure is inappropriate because the structure of a URI needs to be firmly under the control of its owner, and the IETF (as well as other organisations) should not usurp this ownership; see {{webarch}} Section 2.2.2.1.
+While it is not ideal when a server or a deployed application constrains URI structure (indeed, this is not recommended practice, but that discussion is out of scope for this document), publishing standards that mandate URI structure is inappropriate because the structure of a URI needs to be firmly under the control of its owner, and the IETF (as well as other organisations) should not usurp this ownership; see {{webarch}} Section 2.2.2.1.